Vegetable Garden

 Composting program has been quite successful.
 If you would like to contribute, we can provide you with 5 gallon container for your vegetable peels and fruit skins, so that you don’t have to make daily or weekly trips to drop off your composting.

-The dirt surrounding the Poinsettias from Christmas are used for compost.
+The dirt surrounding the Poinsettias from Christmas and the Easter Lilies are used for compost.
 This is very rich soil that complements our compost activity.

 Volunteers are always needed, Since gardening is an ongoing chore, we are glad for any time our volunteers can spend pruning and watering.
 If you don’t have experience growing veggies, we can show you how.
 We grow a wide variety of vegetables such as tomatoes, cucumbers, lettuce,